 In 1996, as a dermatology resident, Dr. Nghiem saw a man with a firm lesion on the lip that turned out to be his first case of Merkel cell carcinoma.
 He was later encouraged by his professors to write a book chapter on this rare disease.
 Surprisingly, MCC patients began coming regularly to his clinic for help with this complicated cancer.

 Today, he leads a multi-disciplinary team focused on improving management of MCC.
-Studies led by his team resulted in the first two approved therapies for MCC, as well as a blood test that is routinely used to detect recurrent MCC earlier and more reliably than scans.
+Studies led by his team resulted in the first two FDA-approved therapies for MCC, as well as a blood test that is now routinely used clinically to detect recurrent MCC earlier and more reliably than scans.

 He has several grants from the NIH, including a Program Project Grant that brings together diverse scientists to study the immune response to MCC and the Merkel polyomavirus that typically causes this cancer.

-Given his long-term interest in cancer biology and immunology, Dr. Nghiem feels very fortunate to study a disease in which cancer immunology can improve the lives of patients.
+Given his long-term interest in cancer biology and immunology, Dr. Nghiem feels very fortunate to study a disease in which cancer immunology has improved the lives of patients, who in turn are passionately engaged in improving the outcomes for this unusual cancer.